-3.1 Robots will start from a stationary position with the front-most part of the robot lying within a 0.05 m deep starting zone demarcated by the inner edges of the two lines positioned across wall section A on the ground. (see Figure 2.)
+3.1 Robots will start from a stationary position with the front-most part of the robot lying behing the starting line in section A as view vertically from above. (see Figure 2.)

-Figure 2: The starting zone for the wall-climbing robot race viewed from above wall-section A
+Figure 2: The starting line for the wall-climbing robot race viewed from above wall-section A

 - 3.2 On reaching the vertical section (section B) the robots shall climb up the vertical section and subsequently climb 'upside-down' to the end of the top horizontal section (section C.) - When the trailing end of the robot crosses the finishing line, the robot shall climb back through sections C, B and A in sequence.
-The sequence of wall sections to be climbed from start to finish is A-B-C-C-B-A. - 3.3 The robot that completes the entire sequence of wall sections according to paragraph 3.2 in the least time and in accordance with all the rules wins. - 3.4 All robots are to be fully autonomous and self contained with their own power supply, control and intelligence built-in within the robot itself. - 3.5 No human interference is allowed after the cage-in and during the run. - 3.6 A robot is deemed to have started once any part of the robot crosses the starting line in the wall section A. - 3.7 A robot is deemed to have completed its climb through a particular wall section when it fulfils all of the following conditions (a), (b) and (c) in sequence: - (a) robot touches the wall section that it is about to complete; - (b) robot simultaneously touches both the wall section that it is about to complete as well as the next wall section in the sequence of wall sections that is consistent with its direction of travel; and - (c) robot ceases to touch the particular wall section that it is about to complete and touches the next wall section in the sequence that is consistent with its intended direction of travel.
+The sequence of wall sections to be climbed from start to finish is A-B-C-C-B-A. - 3.3 If applicable, each robot will have a penalty time of 6 seconds added to the shortest time that it is able to complete its climb through the entire sequence of wall sections according to paragraph 3.2.
+The criterion to determine if a penalty is applicable is when the robot makes use of magnets in order to climb any wall sections. - 3.4 The robot that completes the entire sequence of wall sections according to paragraph 3.2 qualifies itself for a prize.
+The robot that qualifies with the shortest time and in accordance with all the rules wins. - 3.5 All robots are to be fully autonomous and self contained with their own power supply, control and intelligence built-in within the robot itself. - 3.6 No human interference is allowed after the cage-in and during the run. - 3.7 During each run, a robot is deemed to have started once any part of the robot crosses the starting line in the wall section A. - 3.8 A robot is deemed to have completed its climb through a particular wall section when it fulfils all of the following conditions (a), (b) and (c) in sequence: - (a) robot touches the wall section that it is about to complete; - (b) robot simultaneously touches both the wall section that it is about to complete as well as the next wall section in the sequence of wall sections that is consistent with its direction of travel; and

+(c) robot ceases to touch the particular wall section that it is about to complete and touches the next wall section in the sequence that is consistent with its intended direction of travel.